Klosmi/html-basics/JS-basic.md

 - __Multiple arguments__ :
 we can define functions that expect more than one argument.

-  - in this case we have to tell the function, how many arguemnts we'll use.
+  - in this case we have to tell the function, how many arguments we'll use.

   - separate the parameters & arguements by a __comma__.